twistedstream/auth0-user-management-service/README.md

 * Quickly set up a REST API service that can be used by a frontend app in your Auth0 account to manage your users without having to build your own from scratch
 * Provision and deploy your own instance of this service in a snap, since its a [Webtask](https://webtask.io)
-* Authenticate and authorize "admin" users with a [JWT](http://jwt.io) that contains the claims you specify
+* Authenticate and authorize "admin" users with a [JWT](http://jwt.io) that contains the claim data you require
 * Endpoints exposed by the service simply reverse-proxy calls to associated Users resource endpoints in the Auth0 Management API, which provides maximum flexibility and future-proofing
 * Your service instance gains the necessary access to the Auth0 Management API with an API access token that you configure